MichalD96/JS-Master/README.md

 four(three(two(one(10))));
 // is equal to:
 executeInOrder(one, two, three, four)(10);

-// if you prefer to provide arguments in reverse order you can use `.reduceRight()` method
+// in this case value 10 is provided as an argument to the function one, the result of function one is provided to function two....
 ```
+If you prefer to provide arguments in reverse order you can use `.reduceRight()` method.

+The main advantage of that method is readability of the code.

+`(...fns)` is the set of callback functions that will be executed from left to right.

+`x` is our first argument provided to function `one`

+`fns.reduce((acc, fn) => fn(acc), x)` method `.reduce()` execute every function and store the final value in `acc`,

+  `acc` takes the value of result of last executed function,

+  `fn` is currently executing function,

+  `fn(acc)` execute callback with last function result as a argument,

+  `x` is a value provided to .reduce() method as a start value,

 <hr>